rlivingsus/misc/AllBooks.md

 #### !!!Lackey, Mercedes OBSIDIAN MOUNTAIN SERIES ~~1) Outstretched Shadow, 2) To Light a Candle, 3) When Darkness Falls, Cant remember so stopped reading~~
 #### Lackey: VALDEMAR SERIES IN ORDER: 1) The Black Gryphon, 2) The White Gryphon, 3) The Silver Gryphon, 4) Beyond, 5) Into the West, 6) Magic's Pawn, 7) Magic's Promise, 8) Magic's Price, 9) Foundation, 10) Intrigues, 11) Changes, 12) Redoubt, 13), Bastion, 14) Closer to Home, 15) Closer to the Heart, 16) Closer to the Chest, 17) The Hills have Spies, 18) Eye Spy, 19) Spy, Spy Again, 20) Brightly Burning, 21) The Oathbound, 22) Oathbreakers, 23) Oathblood, 24) Exile's Honor, 25) Exile's Valor, 26) Take a Thief, ~~27) Arrows of the Queen, 28) Arrow's Flight, 29) Arrow's Fall,~~ 30) By the Sword, 31) Winds of Fate, 32) Winds of Change, 33) Winds of Fury, 34) Storm Warning, 35) Storm Rising, 36) Storm Breaking, 37) Owlflight, 38) Owlsight, 39) Owlknight

+#### Lawrence, Mark: THE LIBRARY TRILOGY.
+1) The Book that Wouldn't Burn, 1.5) Overdue, 1.6) Returns, 2) The Book that Broke the World

 #### Legends:Short Novels by the Masters of Modern Fantasy
 LEGENDS: Book 1, Book 2, Book 3